alvinwan/gym-tracker/README.md

 # Gym Tracker
 Tracks and logs actions for a human player.
-This repository also ncludes
-~32,000 timesteps of human gameplay across 8 episodes, with an average of ~750 points, where the random agent scores an average of ~200 points.
+This repository also includes ~32,000 timesteps of human gameplay across 8 episodes, with an average of ~750 points.
+(The random agent scores an average of ~200 points.)

 > Disclaimer: I was the human player, and my gameplay isn't the best.
 If you're a SpaceInvader master or have logged data for other games, I would be more than